csarq/a-table-for-you/README.md

 - **Navigation Bar:** A delightful dance between PHP's `basename` and some conditional formatting.
 It knows which page you're on (like a good waiter).

-## Warning: Kitchen Hazard Zone!

-Proceed with caution – this code is a work in progress.
-You might encounter:

 - **PHP Quirks:** There might be some unconventional PHP choices.
-Think of it as a fusion cuisine experiment.
+Think of it as a fusion cuisine experiment while I'm learning.

 ## To Serve Locally (with XAMPP):

 1.  **Clone:** Grab this repository like it's the last slice of pizza.
 2.  **XAMPP Setup:** Make sure you have XAMPP up and running (like a preheated oven).
 3.  **htdocs:** Place this project in your XAMPP `htdocs` folder.
-4.  **Fire it up:** Launch your browser and visit `http://localhost/a-table-for-you`
+4.  **Fire it up:** Launch your browser and visit `http://localhost/a-table-for-you/index.php`

 ## Future enhancements

 - Integrate a contact form for seamless client communication
 - Multilingual support (Spanish, French, Arabic) to cater to a diverse clientele.